Introducing Visual Studio

 Provides background information about the elements and capabilities of ASP.NET.

-Provides information about new features, installation, and basic tasks in Visual Studio Tools for Office.
+Provides information about new features, installation, and basic tasks for Office development in Visual Studio.

 Getting Started with Smart Device Projects

 Provides information about new features, and also provides overviews about how to develop applications for smart devices.